The World (film): Plot

-At Beijing World Park, performer Tao (Zhao Tao) is visited by her ex-boyfriend en route to Ulaanbaatar.
-Her boyfriend Taisheng, a security guard, meets them and insists on driving him to the Beijing railway station.
-Taisheng, frustrated that Tao refuses to have sex with him, is also busy with fellow migrants from his home province of Shanxi.
-Chen Zhijun is an introverted childhood friend of Taisheng's who has just arrived at the park; he eventually becomes a construction worker.
+At Beijing World Park, performer Tao is visited by her ex-boyfriend en route to Ulaanbaatar.
+Her boyfriend Taisheng, a security guard, becomes jealous and attempts to coerce her into having sex with him; their relationship becomes strained as a result.
+Taisheng is also busy helping fellow migrants from his home province of Shanxi.
+Chen Zhijun, an introverted childhood friend of Taisheng's, arrives at the park.
+He eventually finds work as a construction worker.

-Tao, meanwhile, meets Anna, one of the World Park's Russian performers.
-Though Anna speaks no Chinese, and Tao no Russian, the two become unlikely friends.
-Anna confesses to Tao that she will quit her job and implies that she must prostitute herself in order to make enough money to see her sister, also in Ulaanbaatar.
-Later, Tao runs into Anna and it is clear that she has indeed become a prostitute.
-Anna runs away and Tao cries.
-Meanwhile, Taisheng is asked by an associate to drive a woman named Qun to Taiyuan so she can deal with her gambling brother, and he eventually becomes attracted to her.
-The two often meet at her clothing shop, where she tells him about her husband who left for France years ago.
-Since, she has tried with some difficulty to obtain a visa to join him.
-Though he pursues her, Qun rejects him.
+Tao becomes unlikely friends with Anna, one of the World Park's Russian performers, even though Anna speaks no Chinese and Tao no Russian.
+Anna confesses to Tao that she will quit her job for a better paying one in order to afford a trip to Ulaanbaatar, where her sister lives.
+Later, Tao runs into Anna at a club and realizes that she has become a prostitute.
+Anna runs away in shame as Tao bursts into tears.
+Meanwhile, Taisheng is asked by an associate to drive a seamstress named Qun to Taiyuan to collect a debt, and eventually becomes attracted to her.
+The two often meet at her shop, where she tells him about her husband who illegally emigrated to France years ago.
+Since then she has tried with some difficulty to join him.
+Taisheng attempts to pursue her but she rejects him.